When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 at Cleveland Play House:

-We will be holding two remote open house information sessions in Fall 2022.
+We will be holding THREE Zoom information sessions in fall, 2026.
+Dates and times, TBD.

 If you are unable to do an in-person audition, please contact Program Director Donald Carrier to discuss what options might be open to you.